jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-constructed-context-values.md

 One way to resolve this issue may be to wrap the value in a `useMemo()`.
 If it's a function then `useCallback()` can be used as well.

-If you _expect_ the context to be rerun on each render, then consider adding a comment/lint supression explaining why.
+If you _expect_ the context to be rerun on each render, then consider adding a comment/lint suppression explaining why.

 ## Examples